Categories

 India isn’t the first country to launch its own cryptocurrency.
 Before the Indian rupee digital currency, China already started and tested its cryptocurrency in several cities.
 The US and UK governments have also been considering starting their own cryptocurrency.

 While the government hasn’t proposed any bills on crypto, the two primary regulatory clarifications from the finance minister have made it clear that digital currency is a growing industry.
 As RBI will be launching the cryptocurrency, there will be some heavy regulations surrounding the currency, ensuring safety, efficiency, and fair transactions.
-Plus, as RBI will be entering the blockchain scene, it suggests that governments are seeing the benefits of blockchain technology and how it can help the consumers.
+Plus, as RBI will be entering the blockchain scene, it suggests that governments are seeing the benefits of blockchain technology and how it can help consumers.

-Although, the hefty 30% tax on crypto transfer gains is sure to halt the new users entering the space.
+However, the hefty 30% tax on crypto transfer gains is sure to halt the new users entering the space.
 From here on, we can only wait and see where this Digital Rupee idea proposed by the Indian Government will head to.

 What is CBDC in India?